 Read our 2016 Report Card for McHenry.

-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-McHenry is shown as a purple triangle. (analysis methodology)
+McHenry is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Patrick McHenry sits on the following committees:

 McHenry was the primary sponsor of 3 bills that were enacted:

 - H.R.
 1839 (114th): Reforming Access for Investments in Startup Enterprises Act of 2015 or the RAISE Act of 2015

 - H.R.
 2949 (114th): Treatment of Certain Payments in Eugenics Compensation Act